greenwoodad/nmrdbsearch/README.md

 -im, --impureinc (default n)             If using the database ALL, specifying this will include all
                                          IMPUR results in the structure image file (may increase clutter).

 -v, --verbose                            Verbose mode.
-More command line output as program runs.
+More command line output as program runs.'

 The defaults can be modified at the top of the script itself.